 - Operations and Processes.
 How do we apply digital technologies to drive innovation, leveraging new tools, platforms, and processes (such as agile) in order to turn insights into new products and services?

 - Organization.
-How do we transform ourselves into digitally capable organizations and cultures that can bring digital innovations to market and make them work?
+How do we transform ourselves into digitally capable organizations and cultures that can bring digital innovations to the market and make them work?

 Initiating the cultural transformation